×

 He and his wife, Jamie, have three sons, the oldest of whom is a freshman at UNO, “He has the dream of being a pilot someday, and fortunately, UNO has a fantastic aviation institute, and he’s had a great experience there.”

-Kabourek parting message to students and Nebraskans, “If a kid from Davis City, Nebraska can go to college, transform the opportunities before him and become Interim President, then anybody can do it.
+Kabourek parting message to students and Nebraskans, “If a kid from David City, Nebraska can go to college, transform the opportunities before him and become Interim President, then anybody can do it.
 For all the young people out there or anybody looking to improve their situation, I hope they put the University of Nebraska on their list.
 We will give them every opportunity to come here and become the very best version of themselves.”